icgrp/ese532_handouts/_sources/hw5/walk_through.md

     ```{figure} images/win_eth_3.jpg
     ssh in to the Ultra96 and transfer files
     ```

+- If you haven't already done so, you can now use WinSCP to copy files from BOOT to /mnt/sd-mmcblk0p1 on the Ultra96.

+- On the serial console, you can now run your code as follows:
+    ```
+    cd /mnt/sd-mmcblk0p1
+    export XILINX_XRT=/usr
+    ./hw5_vitis binary_container_1.xclbin
+    ```
+    You should see the following output:
+    ```
+    root@u96v2-sbc-base-2020-2:/mnt/sd-mmcblk0p1# ./hw5_vitis binary_container_1.xclbin
+    Loading: 'binary_container_1.xclbin'
+    TEST PASSED
+    ```

 - You can see that you can view the files of the Ultra96 on the left hand side.
   You can easily drag and drop files from/to the local machine to/from Ultra96.
   Copy `xrt.ini` file from your computer to the `/mnt/sd-mmcblk0p1` directory of the Ultra96.

 - Now re-run the program as before.
 You should now see the generated files:
     ```
     binary_container_1.xclbin.run_summary